Kindness in Boston: Helping in a time of need

 Catholic Charities Archdiocese of Boston provides a comprehensive array of services for people in need.

-Please consider donating food, gift cards or hygiene items to keep their food pantries and basic needs operations open and fully stocked.
+Please consider donating food, gift cards or toiletries to keep their food pantries and basic needs operations open and fully stocked.

 Visit ccab.org for more information, including links and address to donate.